sheikh-vegeta/SheikhBot/README.md

 - **Structured Data Analysis**: Validate schema markup and structured data
 - **Content Optimization**: Get recommendations for improving content quality and relevance
 - **Full-Text Search**: Index and search your site content to find optimization opportunities
+- **IndexNow Integration**: Instantly notify search engines about new or updated content
 - **Beautiful Reports**: Modern interface for browsing findings and recommendations
 - **Automated Monitoring**: Schedule regular crawls with GitHub Actions